CubeSat: Design

-No electronics form factors or communications protocols are specified or required by the CubeSat Design Specification, but COTS hardware has consistently utilized certain features which many treat as standards in CubeSat electronics.
+No electronics form factors or communications protocols are specified or required by the CubeSat Design Specification, but COTS hardware has consistently used certain features which many treat as standards in CubeSat electronics.
 Most COTS and custom designed electronics fit the form of PC/104, which was not designed for CubeSats but presents a 90x96 mm profile that allows most of the spacecraft's volume to be occupied.
 Technically, the PCI-104 form is the variant of PC/104 used and the actual pinout used does not reflect the pinout specified in the PCI-104 standard.
 Stackthrough connectors on the boards allow for simple assembly and electrical interfacing and most manufacturers of CubeSat electronics hardware hold to the same signal arrangement, but some products do not, so care must be taken to ensure consistent signal and power arrangements to prevent damage.

 Care must be taken in electronics selection to ensure the devices can tolerate the radiation present.
 For very low Earth orbits (LEO) in which atmospheric reentry would occur in just days or weeks, radiation can largely be ignored and standard consumer grade electronics may be used.
 Consumer electronic devices can survive LEO radiation for that time as the chance of a single event upset (SEU) is very low.
 Spacecraft in a sustained low Earth orbit lasting months or years are at risk and only fly hardware designed for and tested in irradiated environments.
 Missions beyond low Earth orbit or which would remain in low Earth orbit for many years must use radiation-hardened devices.
 Further considerations are made for operation in high vacuum due to the effects of sublimation, outgassing, and metal whiskers, which may result in mission failure.